roshank231/divineCoordinateBot/README.md

 by default you can hold ctrl + alt and tap p to activate portal divine, the bot will use your f3+c coords to calculate the nearest viable portal divine spot.
 The bot will return 2 coordinates, the closest coordinate from the full list of possible coordinates, and another from a smaller list of *statistically* better coordinates.

 The information the bot uses is from the portalDivine blind sheet shared by λrias#3427.
-Additionly the Fossil divine spreadsheets created by Mathew Bolan.
+Additionally the Fossil divine spreadsheets created by Mathew Bolan.

 Sources: